 That's it.
 The AI understands what you're describing and gets to work.

-Step 2: AI Generates the Estimate
+Step 2: AI Extracts Scope and Builds the Estimate

 Within seconds, the AI:

-• Identifies the required materials based on the job description and your standard practices
+- Identifies the required materials based on the job description and your standard practices

-• Calculates material costs using current pricing data
+- Calculates material costs using current pricing data

-• Estimates labor hours based on the scope and complexity of the work
+- Estimates labor hours based on the scope and complexity of the work

-• Applies your labor rate and markup percentage
+- Applies your labor rate and markup percentage

-• Generates line items with descriptions, quantities, unit prices, and totals
+- Generates line items with descriptions, quantities, unit prices, and totals

-• Creates a professional, branded document ready to send to the customer
+- Creates a professional, branded document ready to send to the customer

-All of this happens in under 60 seconds.
 You review the estimate, make any adjustments, and send it — often while you're still on site with the customer.

-Step 3: Send and Track
+Step 3: Send, Track, and Follow Up

 If they don't respond within a set timeframe, the system automatically sends a follow-up.
 No more estimates disappearing into the void.